Quasi-Optimality of AFEM for Distributed Optimal Control Problems of Stokes Equations: An Axiomatic Framework: Abstract

 \section{Abstract}

-This paper focuses on the quasi-optimality of an adaptive nonconforming FEM for a distributed optimal control problem governed by the Stokes equations.
-The nonconforming lowest order Crouzeix-Raviart element and piecewise constant spaces are used to discretize the velocity and pressure variables, respectively.
-The control variable is discretized using a variational approach.
-We present error equivalence results at both continuous and discrete levels, leading to a priori and a posteriori error estimates.
+This paper focuses on the quasi-optimality of an adaptive nonconforming finite element method for a distributed optimal control problem governed by the Stokes equation.
+The nonconforming lowest order Crouzeix-Raviart element and piecewise constant spaces are used to discretise the velocity and pressure variables, respectively.
+The control variable is discretised using both variational and discretised approach.
+The error equivalence results at both continuous and discrete levels, leading to a priori and a posteriori error estimates are presented under minimal regularity assumption on optimal solutions.
 The quasi-optimal convergence rates of the adaptive algorithm are established based on a general axiomatic framework that includes stability, reduction, discrete reliability, and quasi-orthogonality.
+The theoretical findings are validated through numerical experiments on convex as well as nonconvex domains.